SajaALfahmi/user-status-toggle/README.md

 ![Database proof](./phpmyadmin-proof.jpg)

 🎥 Demo Video:
-Included in this repo as `demo.mp4`.
+Included in this repo as `demo.mov`.